 This conditioner smells so good and is really cheap, I got the family size for $1.50 at Walmart.
 It's not super moisturizing but it is decent.
 I buy this mainly because of the good price and coconut scent

 I have to wash my scalp everyday per dr's orders.
-I put this conditioner in it when I'm done rinsing out the shampoo, and pile it on top of my head with a banana clip.
+I put this conditioner in my hair when I'm done rinsing out the shampoo, and pile it on top of my head with a claw.
 Then, after finishing in the shower, I put on body lotion, wash my face, brush my teeth and only then squeeze out the excess conditioner.
 It's quite watery, so I don't find I need to rinse it out.
-But it's all the moisturizing I need, daily exposure to detergents notwithstanding, and it doesn't feel too heavy.
+But it's all the moisturizing my hair needs, daily exposure to shampoo notwithstanding, and it doesn't feel too heavy.
 It's great as an everyday product.

 I've used this conditioner since middle school.
 I'm not sure if they've changed the ingredients/formula over the years, it seems to have the same smell and performance overall.
 I usually use this conditioner when I use Snowy's Moisture Treatment (a moisturizing treatment recipe found on LHC).
 My hair smells good, my hair is tangle free and pretty much conditioned.
 It's cheap and you get a good amount.
 I'll keep repurchasing.

 This conditioner felt watered down and it didn't feel like my hair absorbed much of it.
 It's a very average conditioner.